 Charlotte AI Agent Builder

 Conversational AI agent creation platform for building, testing, and managing security automation agents.
+Enabled security analysts to build and deploy automation agents through conversation and configuration—no code required.

 CrowdStrike logo